awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 1. For **Advanced details**, expand the section to view the fields\.

 1. For **Purchasing option**, you can choose **Request Spot Instances** to request Spot Instances at the Spot price, capped at the On\-Demand price, and choose **Customize** to change the default Spot Instance settings\.
 For an Auto Scaling group, you must specify a one\-time request with no end date \(the default\)\.
-For more information, see [Requesting Spot Instances for fault\-tolerant and flexible applications](launch-configuration-requesting-spot-instances.md)\.
+For more information, see [Requesting Spot Instances for fault\-tolerant and flexible applications](launch-template-spot-instances.md)\.
 **Note**
-If you leave **Purchasing option** unspecified, you can request Spot Instances later in your Auto Scaling group\.
-This also gives you the option of specifying multiple instance types\.
-That way, if the Amazon EC2 Spot service needs to reclaim your Spot Instances, we can launch replacement instances from another Spot pool\.
-For more information, see [Auto Scaling groups with multiple instance types and purchase options](ec2-auto-scaling-mixed-instances-groups.md)\.
+Amazon EC2 Auto Scaling lets you override the instance type in your launch template to create an Auto Scaling group that uses multiple instance types and launches Spot and On\-Demand Instances\.
+To do so, you must leave **Purchasing option** unspecified in your launch template\.
+If you try to create a mixed instances group using a launch template with **Purchasing option** specified, you get the following error\.
+Incompatible launch template: You cannot use a launch template that is set to request Spot Instances \(InstanceMarketOptions\) when you configure an Auto Scaling group with a mixed instances policy\.
+Add a different launch template to the group and try again\.
+For information about creating mixed instances groups, see [Auto Scaling groups with multiple instance types and purchase options](ec2-auto-scaling-mixed-instances-groups.md)\.

 1. For **IAM instance profile**, you can specify an AWS Identity and Access Management \(IAM\) instance profile to associate with the instances\.
 When you choose an instance profile, you associate the corresponding IAM role with the EC2 instances\.
 For more information, see [IAM role for applications that run on Amazon EC2 instances](us-iam-role.md)\.